Coach Trip series 6

-Coach Trip 6 was the sixth series of Coach Trip in the United Kingdom.
+Coach Trip 6 is the sixth series of Coach Trip in the United Kingdom.
 It was filmed from July until August 2010 (before the Arab Spring protests began) and aired from 14 February to 25 March 2011.
 The voting system rules reverted to those of earlier series.
 The length of this series was the same as the previous non-celebrity series but with weekends excluded.
 The tour visited Mediterranean countries like series 2 but with visits to Switzerland added for a month.
 Tour guide Brendan Sheerin, coach driver Paul Donald, narrator Dave Vitty and the coach with registration number MT09 MTT all returned for this series, which was aired on Channel 4 with a similar start to series 2 and a similar end to series 4.